denten-books/plain-text/1-metaphor.md

 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
 Unlike passive decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), box drawings (╝╞╟), and other dingbats (`✇ ❖ ➿ ) the programmatic sign actively molds text to context.
 At the maximally blunt limit of its abilities, the formatting layer affects visibility.
 For example, it can selectively render some words and sentences on the screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
-Formatting, in that sense, can determine its audience, privileging certain voices and modes of access over others.
+Code, in that sense, can determine its audience, privileging certain voices and modes of access over others.

 Unlike figurative language, machine control languages function in the